Deadolus/rtsp-webcam/README.md

 I did not find any similar solution on the web, so I invested some time and came up with this solution.

 My setup runs on a raspberry pi, connected via static IP to the internet.
+The webcam is also connected to https://www.home-assistant.io/ and a webhook moves the camera.

 ### How to